Lori Greiner's public image can make her seem simpler than she is.

 That makes her a better subject than the old blurb suggested.

-The interesting story is not simply that Lori Greiner became famous on TV.
-It is that television turned out to be the natural public stage for a woman whose deepest skill was deciding what ordinary people would actually want to buy.
+The interesting story is larger than Lori Greiner becoming famous on TV.
+Television turned out to be the natural public stage for a woman whose deepest skill was deciding what ordinary people would actually want to buy.